raganwald/javascript-allonge-six/manuscript/markdown/Functions/names.md

       return someName;
     })()

 That difference is intentional on the part of JavaScript's design to facilitate a certain style of programming where you put the main logic up front, and the "helper functions" at the bottom.
-It is not necessary to declare functions in this way in JavaScript, but understanding the syntax and its behaviour (especially the way it differs from `var`) is essential for working with production code.
+It is not necessary to declare functions in this way in JavaScript, but understanding the syntax and its behaviour (especially the way it differs from `let` and `var`) is essential for working with production code.

 ### function declaration caveats[^caveats]